forumone/gesso/README.md

 break the build, so if you have a valid reason to break Stylelint rules you can have it ignore code in two ways:

-1. Add `/* stylelint-disable-next-line */` to the line just before where the Stylelint warning is triggered.
+1. Add `// stylelint-disable-next-line` to the line just before where the Stylelint warning is triggered.

-2. To ignore several lines, add `/* stylelint-disable */` before the code in question and add `/* stylelint-enable */` afterwards.
+2. To ignore several lines, add `// stylelint-disable` before the code in question and add `// stylelint-enable` afterwards.

 The Stylelint rules can be changed in the `.stylelintrc.yml` file.
 By default, Gesso follows the [sass-guideline.es](https://github.com/bjankord/stylelint-config-sass-guidelines)